Kingston Housing Task Force

 What more should we do?

-The task force is currently gathering information on what else Kingston should be doing to address its housing crisis.
-Learn more and make your voice heard by attending upcoming sessions on June 3 and June 24, 2025.
+The task force gathered information on what else Kingston should be doing to address its housing crisis via two sessions on June 3 and 24, 2025.
+Slides from both events are posted under "Documents/Slides."
+Submit additional ideas using the tool below.

 Task Force Members